JetLag, the Lagrangian jet tracking algorithm

 How does JetLag work?

-The M function highlights Lagrangian coherent structures–organizing features of the circulation that correspond to maxima in atmospheric displacement and that are invariant over the chosen integration interval.
-JetLag relies on these features to locate jets that are coherent in space and in time, effectively separating jets from underlying waves.
+The $\mathcal{M}$ function highlights organizing features of the flow that remain coherent over the integration interval.
+JetLag exploits these structures to identify jets that are coherent in both space and time, effectively separating jets from transient wave activity.

 What does JetLag provide?

-A dataset based on ERA5 is ready for 1941-2020 for the subtropical jets and the polar front jets.
-We expect its public release in the coming months along with a paper detailing the methods.
+A dataset based on ECMWF’s ERA5 reanalysis 1941-2025 is available for the subtropical jets and the polar front jets.

-Other products will be released over time, including products for CMIP6/7 and LENS simulations.
+Other products will be released over time, including products for CMIP6/7 and LENS2 simulations.

 Contact us if you are interested in a product that is not available.